6. OPERATING POLICIES & PROCEDURES

-- Reporting Requirement: In the event that university personnel detect any red flags, the Dean of Finance must be contacted within one (1) business day.
+- Reporting Requirement: In the event that university personnel detect any red flags, the Chief Financial Officer must be contacted within one (1) business day.
 Thereafter, one or more of the following steps must be taken, depending on the degree of risk posed by the red flag:

 - Monitor the effected covered account for evidence of identity theft;